 Have Specific Self-Employment Tax Questions?
 Talk to a Lawyer

-If you work for yourself, you likely wear many hats.
-But you shouldn't be expected to fully understand taxes and to calculate what you owe.
-If you have questions regarding your self-employment taxes, it's a good idea to talk to an experienced employment lawyer in your area.
+If you work for yourself, you likely wear many hats, but one of them is probably not as a tax accountant.
+If you have questions regarding your self-employment taxes, it's a good idea to talk to an experienced tax lawyer in your area.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help